Skip to article frontmatterSkip to article content

 Otherwise, it means that Azure Monitoring was not setup for your cluster and you are not able to access container logs from the portal.

-Amazon AWS#
+Amazon AWS

 On Amazon, the logs produced by all containers and other components are sent to Amazon Cloud Watch, if the service is configured.

-Accessing the CloudWatch#
+Accessing the CloudWatch

-If yes, then you can go the the logs section and run queries on the data generated by the cluster.
+Go to the Amazon CloudWatch section on your browser.
+Then the the logs section and run queries on the data generated by the cluster.